Table of Contents

 What were the results of these 37 case studies?
-26 of the patients had their migraines completed eliminated, including two men and a woman who had been experiencing daily migraines.
+26 of the patients experienced the elimination of their migraines, including two men and a woman who had daily migraines.
 The other 11 patients all experienced a reduction in the number of migraines per month.
 Several daily migraine sufferers were down to just one or two per month.
 Some patients received benefits in as little as 1 month of care.

 The youngest patient was age 9.
 He had been experiencing 10 migraines per month following an injury.
 His condition completely resolved in just one month of care.
-The oldest patient was 67, and she had her migraine days reduced to just one per month.
+The oldest patient was 67, and she experienced a reduction of her migraine days to just one per month.

 The results of the studies noted above are very convincing when it comes to the benefits of upper cervical care for migraine patients.
 However, you may still wonder if upper cervical is right for you or whether you can get the same benefits from seeing just any chiropractor.
 Here is a little information on what makes upper cervical care unique.